csae8092/howTo/README.md

 3. makemigrations and migrate `python manage.py makemigrations`and `python manage.py migrate`
 4. start the dev-server `python manage.py runserver --settings=howto.settings.dev`
 5. browse to http://127.0.0.1:8000/

+### create an index
+Since [this commit](https://github.com/acdh-oeaw/howto/commit/a2728a219b7867dda2d365897ff3c5cd018ec2f9) posts can be search by their full texts.
+Index and search functions are based on [Whoosh](https://pypi.python.org/pypi/Whoosh/) and [Haystack](http://haystacksearch.org/).
+To create an index, the following steps have to be done:

+1. create a new directory called `whoosh` in the application's root directory.
+This directory will hold all index data.
+You can change the name and the location of this directory as it suits you best.
+But make sure that you updated the `WHOOSH_INDEX`parameter in `howto/settings/base.py` according to your changes.
+2. run the following `manage.py` command: `python manage.py rebuild_index --settings=howto.settings.dev` and confirm with yes that you want to override any already existing index.
+Be aware, this command makes of course only sense in case you have alredey written some posts.